When it comes to bringing things home from France, French souvenirs tickle the tastebuds like nowhere else.

 The best way to work out which French wines to bring home is to travel to the stunning region in and around Bordeaux and set up some wine tasting sessions in St Emilion.
-Although, be warned, this did ruin me for life.
+Although, be warned, this may ruin you for life.

-Every time I taste red wine now, I can't help thinking that "it's not as good as it was in St Emilion."
-Ruined.
+For evermore, with every sip, I can't help but think "it's not as good as it was in St Emilion."

 Yes, the region of Champagne in France produces one or two bottles of bubbly that are worth bringing home.

 Do we really need to say more on the subject?

 If I'm honest, I'll admit that I don't actually enjoy absinthe.
 Known as the "green fairy," you buy (and drink) it for its legendary status rather than because anyone actually likes it.

 It's supposed to have psychedelic properties and inspired the creatives in fin de siecle Paris into a whirl of Toulouse-Lautrec soaked Moulin Rouge expression.

 To most of the rest of us, it simply results in a hangover.